 - for the next week if he/she is failing more than one class at the end of any week during a season.
 If this occurs at the end of a marking period, the student must be passing at least 4 credits or the student is not eligible for 15 school days into the next marking period.
-Eligibility is due on Thursday before 2:30 pm the report will be sent to all head coaches before 2:30 pm on Friday of the same week.
+An Academic Ineligibility Draft will be generated and distributed to all coaches on Thursday by 12:00 pm.
+Coaches are required to review this with athletes that potentially will be ineligible.
+A Final Academic Ineligibility report will be generated and distributed to coaches on Friday at 2:30 pm.
 When circumstances occur that make the collection of student data impossible (snow days, emergencies, etc) the previous weekly report will be the standard. - if weather or other circumstances create a scenario in which the weekly eligibility is not able to be checked the previous eligibility report will be used for a second week.
 (Fair Week, Holiday, snow day, etc) - for 60 days of school attendance if he/she has been absent for 20 days in one semester.